freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-What happens when clear: both is applied to an element following two floated elements -one left and one right - in a container?
+What happens when `clear: both` is applied to an element following two floated elements - one left and one right - in a container?

 #### --distractors--